FabricMC/fabric-docs/develop/data-generation/block-models.md

 @[code lang=java transcludeWith=:::datagen-model:cube-all](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

-This it the most commonly used function.
+This is the most commonly used function.
 It generates a JSON model file for a normal `cube_all` block model.
 One texture is used for all six sides, in this case we use `steel_block`.

 @[code](@/reference/latest/src/main/generated/assets/fabric-docs-reference/models/block/steel_block.json)